DionKara/POM_Twitter/README.md

 The goal of this project was to monitor the public opinion regarding presidential elections.
 For this purpose, we chose Twitter as our data source and used deep neural networks to examine tweets semantically.
 We actually extract four different semantic entities: polarity, offensiveness, figurative language, bias.
 This is achieved by the respective four neural classifiers after training them with properly annotated tweet datasets.

-The architectures we employed were found in:
+The **architectures** we employed were found in:

 1. https://github.com/efpm04013/finalexp34 , which incorporates a parallel combination of CNN and Bi-LSTM.

 2. https://github.com/DheerajKumar97/US-2020-Election-Campaign-Youtube-Comments-Sentiment-Analysis-RNN-Bidirect--lstm-Flask-Deployment , which incorporates a Bi-LSTM along with a stack of Fully-Connected layers.

-We name the four-element vector extracted for each tweet descriptor.
+We name the four-element vector extracted for each tweet **descriptor**.
 After we get all the descriptors for the selected tweet dataset (using the trained models), we aggregate them daily (mean, median) to create time series.

-Finally we apply time series forecasting to the extracted data.
+Finally we apply **time series forecasting** to the extracted data.
 The model used to that end was found in:

 1. https://github.com/HansikaPH/time-series-forecasting , which incorporates a simple LSTM.

-The model produces forecasts for a 7-day horizon, after being fed a 9-day input window of past observations/data.
+The model produces forecasts for a **7-day horizon**, after being fed a 9-day input window of past observations/data.

 The mechanism explained above is generic and can be applied in whichever event the user is interested in monitoring the public opinion.

-We were interested in presidential elections so we applied the mechanism in US-2016 and US-2020 elections.
+We were interested in **presidential elections** so we applied the mechanism in US-2016 and US-2020 elections.
 The respective application datasets were found in:

 1. https://www.kaggle.com/paulrohan2020/2016-usa-presidential-election-tweets61m-rows